SUSE/ha-sap-terraform-deployments/aws/README.md

 More information regarding the import of images into AWS can be found in [this Amazon document](https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html) or in [this blog post](https://www.wavether.com/2016/11/import-qcow2-images-into-aws).

 Examples of the JSON files used in this document have been added to this repo.

+## Logs

+This configuration is leaving logs in /tmp folder in each of the instances.
+Connect as `ssh ec2-user@<remote_ip>`, then do a `sudo su -` and check the following files:

+* **/tmp/provisioning.log**: This is the global log file, inside it you will find the logs for user_data, salt-deployment and salt-formula.
+* **/tmp/salt-deployment.log**: Check here the debug log for the salt-deployment if you need to troubleshoot something.
+* **/tmp/salt-formula.log**: Same as above but for salt-formula.